DCAN-Labs/biceps_cmdln/docs/source/index.rst

 ---------------------

 It is recommended that users run biceps_cmdln as a singularity image.
-This means that the user must have singularity installed on their system, but ensures that the user doesn't have to have Matlab or HCP Connectome Workbench tools installed on their system.
+This means that the user must have singularity installed on their system.
+Using a singularity image ensures that the user doesn't have to have Matlab or HCP Connectome Workbench tools installed on their system.
 To download the container, go to the `DCAN Labs docker hub page <https://hub.docker.com/u/dcanumn>`_ and download the most recent version of biceps_cmdln.
 When building the image on your local machine,